-2. Organisational Overview and External Environment
+1. Organisational Overview and External Environment

-The Combined Authority is made up of eight founding members across Cambridgeshire and Peterborough.
-Each of the following Constituent Authorities is represented by their nominated representative or substitute at Combined Authority meetings.
+The Combined Authority is made up of the seven Constituent Authorities, who are represented by their nominated representative or substitute at Combined Authority meetings, the private sector Business Board Chair and the Mayor.
+The seven Constituent Authorities are:

-Cambridge City Council Cambridgeshire County Council East Cambridgeshire District Council Fenland District Council Huntingdonshire District Council Peterborough City Council South Cambridgeshire District Council The following bodies have co-opted member status: The Police and Crime Commissioner for Cambridgeshire Cambridgeshire and Peterborough Fire Authority representative Clinical Commissioning Group representative
+Cambridge City Council Cambridgeshire County Council East Cambridgeshire District Council Fenland District Council Huntingdonshire District Council

+Peterborough City Council South Cambridgeshire District Council

+The following bodies have co-opted member status: The Police and Crime Commissioner for Cambridgeshire Cambridgeshire and Peterborough Fire Authority representative Clinical Commissioning Group representative

-The Combined Authority Board, with the support of Government, agreed to form a new model of strategic leadership through the dissolution of the Greater Cambridgeshire Greater Peterborough Local Enterprise Partnership (GCGPEP) and the creation of a new Business Board.
+The Combined Authority Board, with the support of Government, agreed to form a new model of strategic leadership through the dissolution of the Greater Cambridgeshire Greater Peterborough Local Enterprise Partnership (GCGLEP) and the creation of a new Business Board.